 What did Gideon do with his spoils?
-Gideon has transformed into someone alm unrecognizable to us.
-This is the man who tore down the idols from his father's house and now here he is building new ones.
-This is such a sad turn of events.
-V Like Gideon, it is easy for us to become complacent in our victories.
-We defend our beliefs with bold words, but our actions don't back up our faith.
-We may even build blatant idols for ourselves while virtuously proclaiming be a Christian. g to What are some of the ways that your action don't line up with your verbal proclimations of Christianity?
-How do you use your prosperity and the spoils of your victories to build idols for yourself?
-What can we do to recognize when our wor and actions don't line up? eds
+Gideon has transformed into so unrecognizable to us.
+This is the ma down the idols from his father's how here he is building new ones.
+This is turn of events. use and now Like Gideon, it is easy for us to complacent in our victories.
+We defibeliefs with bold words, but our act back up our faith.
+We may even buildols for ourselves while virtuously be a Christian. end our ions don't ld blatant What are some of the ways that y don't line up with your verbal proof Christianity?
+How do you use your prosperity spoils of your victories to build in yourself?
+9 en our words What can we do to recognize who and actions don't line up? en our words

 While there was peace and prosperity for the rest of Gideon's life, it was short lived.
-Immediately upon his death Israel started worshipping the Cannaanite gods once more.
+Immediately upon his death Israel started worshipping the Canaanite gods once more.
 Because of some of Gideon's actions later in life we will see his family in turmoil after his death.
 In our next lesson we will examine a family crisis turned civil war that will devastate the nation.